What Does it Take to Be a Fire Investigator?

 The states with the most job growth for Fire Investigator are Idaho, Vermont, and Arkansas.
 Watch out if you plan on working in New Jersey, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.

-Salary for a Fire Investigator
+How Much Does a Fire Investigator Make?

 Fire Investigators who work in California, Oregon, or District of Columbia, make the highest salaries.

 Below is a list of the median annual salaries for Fire Investigators in different U.S. states.

 |District of Columbia||$75,800|

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Fire Investigators: